Applied Physics—Accelerated MS, MS, PhD

 The PhD program (regarded as the terminal degree within the field) consists of substantial graduate-level coursework combined with original research leading to significant contributions to the field of physics through publications in peer-reviewed journals.
 An MS in physics may be obtained while in pursuit of the PhD.

 Both the MS and PhD programs build on a foundational set of six core courses plus additional electives.
-Well-prepared students will need a minimum of 12 months to complete their MS degree requirements while PhD students typically spend five years.
+Well-prepared students will need a minimum of two years to complete their MS degree requirements while PhD students typically spend five years.

 Accelerated MS Versus MS

 An accelerated master's degree program is a way for students to begin work toward a master's degree while finishing their bachelor's, allowing completion with only one additional year of study.
-For an accelerated master's, you can double count 6 credit hours toward both your master's and bachelor's degrees.
+For an accelerated master's, you can double count 9 credit hours toward both your master's and bachelor's degrees.
+Undergraduate students may apply to the program after they achieve junior status.
+Those who graduated in Fall 2022 or later can apply up until six semesters (including summer) after they are awarded their bachelor's degrees.

 Degree Requirements